Eduardo de Castro (actor): Later years and death

 De Castro fought as a guerilla against the Imperial Japanese forces during World War II.
 He became a prisoner of war and was interned by the Japanese at Fort Santiago.
-When he was released he was in poor health.
-He died on November 17, 1955, at the Baguio General Hospital after suffering from a stroke while at his residence in Baguio.
-He was working on a script for a new film, entitled Maskara.
+When he was released, he was in poor health.

+His last directorial film was Mutya ng Paaralan in 1954.
+He died on November 17, 1955, at the Baguio General Hospital after suffering from a stroke while resting in his residence in Baguio.
+At the time, he was unemployed and working on a script for a new film, entitled Maskara.

 Personal life

 De Castro was of American descent through his father.
 He was married to actress Rita Rica, whose real name was Florence Little, with whom he had two sons.
 He also had a son with Mona Lisa, another Filipino actress.